hinzberg/JustNotNow/README.md

 ## History

 ### 2025-05-01
+- Added gray color for completed items in the ToDoItemView
 - Added a section for symbols in the AddToDoItemView
 - Added a sheet to select different symbols